Bandwidth/api-docs/README.md

 ### Embedding React Components

-MDX supports JSX within the markdown and generates it as React componetns - making possibilites endless.
+MDX supports JSX within the markdown and generates it as React components - making possibilities endless.

 The below adds a language switcher in line with text in an MDX file: